Lovable Lingerie Ltd Directors Report.

 In line with the requirements of the Companies Act, 2013 and SEBI (LODR) Regulations, your Company has formulated a Policy on Related Party Transactions which is available on Companys website; web link at http://lovableindia.in/index. php?route=information/information&information_id=69.
 The Policy intends to ensure that proper reporting, approval and disclosure processes are in place for all transactions between the Company and Related Parties.

 All Related Party Transactions entered during the year were in Ordinary Course of the Business and on Arms Length basis.
-No Material Related Party Transactions were entered during the year by the Company.
-Accordingly, the disclosure of Related Party Transactions as required under Section 134(3) (h) of the Companies Act, 2013 in Form AOC 2 is not applicable.
+Accordingly, the disclosure of Related Party Transactions as required under Section 134(3) (h) of the Companies Act, 2013 in Form AOC 2 is enclosed.

 WHISTLE BLOWER MECHANISM / VIGIL MECHANISM